Lopalp/povlib/README.md

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.
 ## Parsing Demos with Cloud Run

-The project includes small helpers to upload a demo file to Google Cloud Storage and trigger a Cloud Run service for parsing.
-You can use either a Node.js or a Python script.
+The project includes a helper script to upload a demo file to Google Cloud Storage and trigger a Cloud Run service for parsing.

 Set the following environment variables in your shell: